HadiAlMumayez/restaurant-feedback-system/README.md

 - Verify security rules allow create
 - Check browser network tab for errors

+### No branches loading on mobile / "No active branches available"
+- **Geographic restrictions**: Firebase services may be blocked in certain regions (e.g., Syria, Iran).
+Users may need to use a VPN.
+- **Network issues**: Check internet connection and firewall settings
+- **Cache issues**: Clear browser cache or use incognito mode
+- **Mobile-specific**: Try different mobile browsers (Chrome, Safari)
+- Check browser console for detailed error messages

 ---

 Built with ❤️ for better restaurant experiences